vickiebananas/nu-web-dev/_assignments/1-intro.md

 - Include at least 1 jump link
 - Include at least 2 relevant images

-Write a short paragraph describing the purpose of your site and justifying your design choices-- make sure to cite any resources you referenced for making or justifying said choices.
+Write a couple paragraphs describing the purpose of your site and justifying your design choices-- make sure to cite any resources you referenced for making or justifying said choices.
 Additionally, come up with at least 3 domain name ideas for your site-- make sure they make sense for your site’s topic.

+### Recorded Lecture
+The lecture below provides additional information on prototpyes and wireframes which you may find particularly useful for completing your assignment.
+However, if you feel comfortable with the material already, you may choose to skip watching this lecture.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KoKX6tbpZUQ?si=OrxswG4D1okSMzmJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### What to Submit
 Submit a single document with your writeup, picture(s) or screenshot(s) of your wireframe, and your three domain ideas.
 Remember all submissions are done through Canvas.